mzazon/awesome-cloud-projects/aws/cost-anomaly-detection/cost-anomaly-detection.md

 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of AWS billing and cost management concepts
 4. SNS topic creation and email subscription permissions
+5. Lambda execution role with necessary permissions for CloudWatch Logs
-5. Estimated cost: $5-15/month for SNS notifications and minimal CloudWatch charges
+6. Estimated cost: $5-15/month for SNS notifications and minimal CloudWatch charges

 > **Note**: Cost Anomaly Detection service itself is free.
 You only pay for the underlying AWS services used for notifications and automation.